Perkedel/CVR_Stuffings/DiceGlow/Assets/Voy/Shader/VivikaShader/README.md

 [3D  Model Showcased is my Personal Edit of Murdoc the Rat by Skully Hellfire](https://skullyhellfire.gumroad.com/l/skullysmurdoc)

-The Vivika Shader (Formerly the "Divorce Shader" after an inside joke) is a Shader created by VoyVivika in Unity3D with the Amplify Shader Editor.
-I made these for my Personal ChilloutVR Avatars with some in-game encouragement from N3X15, ended up being a fun project for experimenting with Amplify Shaders Honestly, figured out how UV Discarding worked (and it's honestly a personal favorite feature despite not using it very much).
+The Vivika Shader is a Shader created by VoyVivika in Unity3D with the Amplify Shader Editor.
+I made these for my Personal ChilloutVR Avatars with some in-game encouragement from N3X15, ended up being a fun project for experimenting with Amplify Shaders Honestly, figured out how UV Discarding worked (and it's honestly a personal favorite feature despite me not using it very much).

 # Please Note:
 This Shader only officially supports the Unity Built-in Render Pipeline, it does not support LWRP, URP, or HDRP at this time.